 It’s interesting because for some reason it’s always been a title that people either LOVE or HATE, kinda like No Man’s Sky.
 I have folks (friends, creators, randoms) who are just very dedicated to EtP and enjoying the ups & downs of the development teams progress.
 Others are pretty rampantly against it- the slower pace of development, the immersion or progression breaking bugs, even the complexity of certain mechanics.
 I have to admit though, I’m very HERE for the level of bluntness the team sometimes employs in responding to game reviews on the Steam page.
 I’ve also dealt with stupidity filled morons on the review page and – akin to the morons leaving reviews on Amazon goods- some of them should have to pass a basic competency test before being allowed to leave feedback.

-I guess I’ll have to see which side of the line I fall upon after playing!
-Will fix my vote then.
+I guess I’ll have to see which side of the line I fall upon after playing, so I'll stay neutral for now.